(Photo Credit: Bumble Dee / Shutterstock.com)

 9. Sunscreen

-The sun can get very strong in Paris in the summer, so I recommend a sunscreen with at least a 30 SPF or more.
+The sun can get very strong in Paris in the summer, so I recommend sunscreen with at least 30 SPF or more.
 Top French brands of sunscreen include La Roche Posay, Clarins, Bio-Derma, and Avene.
 If you can’t find these brands at home, know that almost every pharmacy here stocks them.

 10. Water Bottle